IPVM7/RClone_Repos/README.md

-Small proyect created for practicing different technologies and frameworks.
+Small project created to practice different technologies and frameworks.